jhalterman/lyra/README.md

 ## Introduction

 Dealing with failure is a fact of life in distributed systems.
-Lyra is a [RabbitMQ](http://www.rabbitmq.com/) client that embraces failure, allowing for AMQP resources such as connections, channels and consumers to be automatically recovered when network failures occur.
+Lyra is a [RabbitMQ](http://www.rabbitmq.com/) client that embraces failure, allowing for AMQP resources such as connections, channels and consumers to be automatically recovered when server or network failures occur.

-## Features
+#### Features

 * Automatic resource recovery
 * Automatic invocation retries
-* Connection and Channel pooling
+* Channel pooling
+* Event listeners

 ## Setup